himynameisjonas/the-hit-list-menu-bar-app/Readme.md

 The Hit List menu bar app
 =========================

-Show how many uncompleted task there is in the Today list.
+Show how many uncompleted task there are in the Today list.

 ![The Hit List menu bar app](https://img.skitch.com/20120530-rbser6s6mtmafxne3b5jc5cppg.png)